BoundPlanner: A convex-set-based approach to bounded manipulator trajectory planning: Experiments

 \subsection{Scenario 1: Reach into box}

-This scenario is depicted in~\cref{fig:scen_open_box}.
-The robot must reach into a box where an additional obstacle above the box significantly complicates the trajectory planning.
-The robot has to move from an open space into a very restricted space in the box.
+The robot must reach into a box where an additional obstacle above the box significantly complicates the trajectory planning as depicted in~\cref{fig:scen_open_box}.
+It has to move from an open space into a restricted space in the box.
 The depicted path sets $\mathcal{S}_{\mathrm{path}, i}$, $i = 0, 1, 2$, cover a large portion of the free space $\mathcal{D}_{\mathrm{free}}$.
 Using BoundPlanner and BoundMPC, the robot\textquotesingle s end-effector trajectory $\vec{p}_{\mathrm{tcp}}(t)$ successfully traverses the convex sets to the final position $\vec{p}_{\mathrm{f}}$ with the final orientation $\vec{R}_{\mathrm{f}}$.
 Large deviations of the trajectory $\vec{p}_{\mathrm{tcp}}(t)$ from the reference path $\vec{\pi}_{\mathrm{p}}(\phi)$ are observed to account for the kinematic constraints of the robot.
-Collision avoidance is considered for the end-effector by constraining the end-effector position $\vec{p}_{\mathrm{tcp}}(t)$ to the path sets $\mathcal{S}_{\mathrm{path}, i}$ and for the rest of the kinematic chain using the constraint~\cref{eq:set_collision_avoidance} with $R = 5$ points $\vec{p}_{\mathrm{c}, r}$ along the chain.
-The points $\vec{p}_{\mathrm{c}, r}$ are chosen on the joint axes 3, 4, and 6 and between joint 6 and the end-effector.
+Collision avoidance is considered for the end-effector by constraining the position $\vec{p}_{\mathrm{tcp}}(t)$ to the path sets $\mathcal{S}_{\mathrm{path}, i}$ and for the rest of the kinematic chain using the constraint~\cref{eq:set_collision_avoidance} with $R = 5$ points $\vec{p}_{\mathrm{c}, r}$ along the chain.
+The points $\vec{p}_{\mathrm{c}, r}$ are chosen on the joint axes 3, 4, 5, 6, and between joint 6 and the end-effector.
 The evolution of the collision-free set $\mathcal{S}_{\mathrm{c}, 5}$ for the point $\vec{p}_{\mathrm{c}, 5}$ over time is depicted in~\cref{fig:scen_open_box_ca}.
 The margins around the obstacles account for the size of the robot around $\vec{p}_{\mathrm{c}, 5}$.
-The convex sets capture the space around the point and allow the robot to move into the strongly constrained space around the final pose, showing the effectiveness of the proposed collision avoidance constraint~\cref{eq:set_collision_avoidance} and the iterative update of $\mathcal{S}_{\mathrm{c}, 5}$.
-Note that due to their convex nature, the sets $\mathcal{S}_{\mathrm{c}, 5}$ are a conservative approaximation of the free space around $\vec{p}_{\mathrm{c}, 5}$, but this does not degrade performance in practice.
+The convex sets capture the space around the point and allow the robot to move into the strongly constrained space around the final pose, showing the effectiveness of the constraint~\cref{eq:set_collision_avoidance} and the iterative update of $\mathcal{S}_{\mathrm{c}, 5}$.
+Due to their convexity, the sets $\mathcal{S}_{\mathrm{c}, 5}$ are a conservative approximation of the free space around $\vec{p}_{\mathrm{c}, 5}$, but this does not degrade performance in practice.